 We recommend using Qumulo’s detective controls in conjunction with security best practices to mitigate risk by detecting cybersecurity breach attempts (“events”) or successful security breaches (“incidents”) while in progress.

-In the final blog of this series, we’ll cover corrective controls, or, to jump ahead, download the Security Architecture white paper.
+In the final entry of this series, we’ll cover corrective controls, or, to jump ahead, download the Security Architecture white paper.